 same-origin Sends the full URL for same-origin requests and omits it for cross-origin requests.

-strict-origin Sends the origin for requests performed on the same level of security (eg. https to https) and omits it for cross-level requests (eg. http to https).
+strict-origin Sends the origin for same-security-level requests (e.g., https to https) but omits it for less secure destinations (e.g., https to http).

 strict-origin-when-cross-origin Sends the full URL for same-origin requests.
-Send the origin only for cross-origin requests on the same level of security (eg. https to https).
-Else, omits the Referer header.
+Sends only the origin for cross-origin requests at the same security level (e.g., https to https).
+Otherwise, omits the Referer header.

 unsafe-url Sends the full URL in all cases.
-We do not advise to use this policy, as it is the less privacy-friendly.
+We do not advise using this policy, as it is less privacy-friendly.

 Some examples

-This matrix shows the Referer header sent by the browser for different scenarios, depending on the policy chosen, for a navigation from a page located at the URL https://example.com/page.
+This matrix shows the Referer header sent by the browser for different scenarios, depending on the chosen policy, for navigation from a page at the URL https://example.com/page.

 Policy name To URL Referer header sent by the browser